Gabapentin Dosage Guide as per Renal Function

 Why Adjust the Dose for Kidney Problems?

 Your kidneys help remove medicines from your body.
-If your kidneys aren't working well, the medicine can build up and might cause problems.
+Impaired kidney function (reduced creatinine clearance) increases drug accumulation, raising side effects risk.
 So, it's important to change the dose if your kidneys aren't working right.

 Levels of Kidney Problems:

-- Mild Kidney Problems: Kidneys are a little slow (Creatinine Clearance [CrCl] 60-90 mL/min)
+- Mild Kidney Problems: Kidneys are a little slow (Creatinine Clearance [CrCl] 60-89 ml/min)

 - End-Stage Renal Disease (ESRD): Kidneys almost don't work (on dialysis)